What Is Vaginal Discharge?

-- Keep the vagina clean by washing with a gentle, mild soap and warm water on the outside.
-There is no need to put soap directly in the vagina.
+- Keep your vagina clean by washing with a gentle, mild soap and warm water on the outside.
+There's no need to put soap directly in your vagina.

-- Never use scented soaps and feminine products or douche.
-Also avoid feminine sprays and bubble baths.
+- Never douche or use scented soaps and feminine products in your vaginal area.
+Also, avoid feminine sprays and bubble baths.

-- After going to the bathroom, always wipe from front to back to prevent bacteria from getting into the vagina and causing an infection.
+- After going to the bathroom, always wipe from front to back to prevent bacteria from getting into your vagina and causing an infection.

-- Wear 100% cotton underpants, and avoid overly tight clothing.
+- Wear 100% cotton underwear, and avoid overly tight clothing.